-Several units on the 604 ensure the proper flow of instructions and operands and guarantee the correct update of the architectural machine state.
-These units include the following
+Several units on the 604e ensure the proper flow of instructions and operands and guarantee the correct update of the architectural machine state.
+These units include the following:

-- Fetch unit-Using the next sequential address or the address supplied by the BPU when a branch is predicted or resolved, the fetch unit supplies instructions to the eight-word instruction buffer. - Decode/dispatch unit-The decode/dispatch unit decodes instructions and dispatches them to the appropriate execution unit.
-During dispatch, operands are provided to the execution unit (or reservation station) from the register files, rename buffers, and result buses. - Branch processing unit (BPU)-In addition to providing the fetcher with predicted target instructions when a branch is predicted (and a mispredict recovery address if a branch is incorrectly predicted), the BPU executes all condition register logical and flow control instructions. - Instruction completion unit-The completion unit retires executed instructions in program order and controls the updating of the architectural machine state.
+- Fetch unit-Using the next sequential address or the address supplied by the BPU when a branch is predicted or resolved, the fetch unit supplies instructions to the eight-word instruction buffer. - Dispatch unit-The decode/dispatch unit decodes instructions and dispatches them to the appropriate execution unit.
+During dispatch, operands are provided to the execution unit (or reservation station) from the register files, rename buffers, and result buses. - Branch processing unit (BPU)-Provides the fetcher with predicted target instructions when a branch is predicted (and a mispredict recovery address if a branch is incorrectly predicted). - Condition register unit (CRU)-The CRU executes all condition register logical and flow control instructions.
+The CRU shares the dispatch bus with the BPU only one condition register or branch instruction can be issued per clock cycle. - Completion unit-The completion unit retires executed instructions in program order and controls the updating of the architectural machine state.

-1.2.1.1 Fetch Unit
+1.2.2 Fetch Unit